 The three friends are Brad Rogers, Jamie Cook and Ross Jurisich, who worked together at Matilda Bay, CUB’s craft beer arm, having come through the ranks at Foster’s.
 During that time, Brad tweaked old recipes and introduced a number of impressive limited release beers at the Garage brewery before the trio decided to up sticks to Byron Bay and start their own brewery in 2008.
 As they state on their website: “Our dream was to quit ‘working for the man’, shed the corporate garbage and get back to basics.”

 They kicked off with two core beers, a Pale Lager created in a subtle Germanic style, and a Draught Ale inspired by the beers made by European microbreweries that were designed to be drunk fresh within a few kilometres of the brewery.
 The latter – which uses all Australian ingredients and is the best example yet of the qualities of the Galaxy hop – proved so popular when a few kegs were sent further afield that it had to be packaged too to meet drinkers' demands.
 As a result, at the end of 2010 it was renamed Pacific Ale given it had left its draught roots well behind.
-Occasional limited releases, such as the Stone Beer made using hot stones in an ancient technique and an unfiltered kellerbier (which The Crafty Pint once got to dry hop!), supplement these, with a new beer rumoured to be in the pipeline for 2011.
+Occasional limited releases, such as the Stone Beer made using hot stones in an ancient technique, an unfiltered kellerbier and beers made with non-beer industry collaborators under The Mash Collective banner have followed, along with Jasper, a red ale available year round..

 Stone & Wood (NSW) Beers

 - Stone & Wood Stone Beer 2014

 - Stone & Wood Garden Ale (2014)

 - The Mash Collective Old Persuader